johnh03/StravaToSheets/README.md

 ---

-## 🚀 Running the Program
+## 🚀 Running the Program  (Alternate Method)

 Once setup is complete:

-1. Open `StravaToSheets.py`
+1. Open `StravaToSheets.py` using any kind of IDE
 2. Replace `CLIENT_ID`, `CLIENT_SECRET`, and `REFRESH_TOKEN` with your credentials
 3. Run the script

 The program will generate an **Excel spreadsheet** with:
 ✔ **Activity list** (most recent to least)